DylanKojiCheslin/linearSystemSolver/README.md

 [3 row operations:](https://en.wikipedia.org/wiki/Elementary_matrix#Operations "matrix_Operations")

 1. (switch) switch 2 rows positions
-2. (scaling) mulitply every entry in a row by a non-zero constant
+2. (scaling) multiply every entry in a row by a non-zero constant
-3. (addition) replace a row with its sum and a mulitple of a diffrent row and a non-zero constant
+3. (addition) replace a row with its sum and a multiple of a different row and a non-zero constant

 ```javascript